 Contact centers may also experience difficulties due to a lack of interchannel communication.
 While all the agents are working towards a common goal, channel departments may become siloed.
 If customers are communicating with the company via multiple channels, and these channels do not have a transparent way to share information, then the customer may become frustrated and unsatisfied.

 However, despite the organisational challenges, contact centers are beneficial in their ability to be flexible in communicating with customers according to their preferences.
 While call centers are reliant on voice calls, contact centers can use phone, email, social media, chat boxes, and more to communicate based on whatever method is most comfortable and convenient for the customer.
-Providing increased communication and collaboration options is helpful for increasing customer satisfaction.

 In comparing and contrasting the purposes and functions of these two customer service staples, companies can better explore their customer support options.
 It is important for them to understand how they can combine their channels for communicating with customers, their CRMs, and their organisational needs into these structures.
 Ultimately, a company’s choice between creating a contact center or a call center will depend on its business needs and goals, including its scale, activity type, and trajectory.